tech2wiki/tech2wiki-website/content/technical_procedures/saab/security/unlock_logic.md

 ## Change Unlock Logic (Saab 9-3 2003-)

-With the Tech 2 it is possible to change the unlock logic for your car (what happens when you press the Unlock button on your key once)
+With the Tech2 it is possible to change the unlock logic for your car (what happens when you press the Unlock button on your key once)

 ### Requirements

 * SAAB 9-3 MY03 or newer
-* Tech 2 with CANDi module
+* Tech2 with CANDi module
 * Security Access
 * SAAB 1XX.000 PCMCIA card